denizoglu/bdd/01_Preliminaries.markdown

  apt-get install fail2ban
 ```

-You are strongly recommended to install it and see the logs for yourself just to see once again that Internet is definitely a safe space.
+You are strongly recommended to install it and see the logs for yourself just to see once again that Internet is definitely **NOT** a safe space.

 # 4. Create a new power user and add it to the relevant access groups